aaron-sadiq/student-management/README.md

 ### Student Management System Documentation

-This documentation provides an overview of a Student Management System, including its architecture, components, and functionalities.

 #### Architecture

-The Student Management System follows a structured architecture consisting of the following components:
+It follows a structured architecture consisting of the MVC:

 1. **Controllers**: Handle incoming HTTP requests and orchestrate the interaction between the user interface and the backend services.
 Controllers are responsible for validating input, invoking service methods, and returning appropriate responses.